AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 ### Enabling a Content Fragment Model {#enabling-a-content-fragment-model}

-Once a model has been created it needs to be enabled so that it:
+When a model is created it must be enabled so that it:

-* Is available for selection when creating a new Content Fragment.
+* Is available for selection when creating a Content Fragment.
 * Can be referenced from within a Content Fragment Model.
 * Is available to GraphQL; so the schema is generated.